TIMEDOORS OF THE GODS

 4: THEY HIRE A XENA

+Whoops!
 Now I'm a mortal woman living in a commune of the gods.
-I don't wonder why.
+I'm not sure why they let me in.

 And underneath that is the tempting question: could I do her job?
+Either one?
 Am I sexy enough, fierce enough, brave enough?

-Whoops!
-Now I'm male--simultaneously want her, resent her, and resent the two gods for hiring her.
+Whoops AGAIN!
+Now I'm male--now I DO want her.
+But I simultaneously resent her, and resent the two gods for hiring her.
 Jealousy jealousy.
 Changed sex, but kept the stupid attitude.
 Can't I be smarter about this?

 Do I want her myself or just want to keep her away from the god who hired her, to punish him?
 Unsure.
 I don't think it WAS just that.
-My intuition warned "Putting the Amazon and the God together is dangerous."
+My intuition warned "Mixing Amazons and Gods is dangerous."
 But why?
-Dangerous for which one?
-Who am I trying to protect here--the god I resent or the mortal I resent?
+Dangerous for which?
+Who am I trying to protect here--gods I resent, or a mortal I resent?

 5: THE SCOT